vuongtlt13/auto-fiber/README.md

 ## Parse Tag

-AutoFiber uses the `parse` tag to specify where each field should be parsed from:
+AutoFiber uses a unified `parse` tag to specify where each field should be parsed from:

 ### Parse Tag Format